Call in experts for home improvement solutions

 They are approved retailers for Mereway and Trend Kitchens and Bathrooms and Trend bedroom and office/study furniture, as well as having direct accounts with many other manufacturers of products for the bathroom, kitchen and home, and as they do not have the costly overheads of a showroom, they can be more competitive too.

-They are also corporate members of the guild of master craftsmen and guarantee their workmanship.
-Director Gary Evans has also been an inspector for the BiKBBI (British institute for Kitchen Bedroom and Bathroom Installation) in the past, as well as having been on the voluntary advisory panel for a number of years.
-All aspects of the work can be undertaken and is fully project managed from one company from design through to completion, providing peace of mind in knowing that the work is undertaken by professionals and never compromised on quality.
+They are also corporate members of the Guild of Master Craftsmen and guarantee their workmanship.
+Director Gary Evans has also been an inspector for the BiKBBI (British institute of Kitchen Bedroom and Bathroom Installation) in the past, as well as having been on the voluntary advisory panel for a number of years.
+All aspects of the work can be undertaken and it is fully project managed from one company from design through to completion, providing peace of mind in knowing that the work is undertaken by professionals and never compromised on quality.

 HAVE you ever thought, I wish someone could come around and refurbish the house, fit a new kitchen, ... [more]